L-g00438909/my_work/README.md

 A pairplot is used to see if there is any relationships between two variables.
 The plots are in a matrix format where the row name represents the x-axis and column name represents the y-axis.
 The main diagonal subplots are the histogram distributions for each variable.

-The main observations from the pairplot are that the Gentoo penguin is linearly separated from the Adelie and Chinstrap penguins in body mass vs bill depth and flipper length vs bill depth.
+The main observations from the pairplot is that the Gentoo penguins are linearly separated from the Adelie and Chinstrap penguins in body mass vs bill depth and flipper length vs bill depth.
 The Adelie and Chinstrap appear more clustered together in most plots.
 The plot which appears to have the least amount of overlap between the three species combined is bill length vs bill depth.
-There is a minimal amount of overlap seen for gentoo penguins in flipper length and body mass with Adelie and Chinstrap but Gentoo can still be seen to form a clear cluster and have a good degree of separation.
-From the pairplot, The relationship appears to show a positive linear correlation.
-As one variable increases, the other variable also increases.
+There is a minimal amount of overlap seen for Gentoo penguins in flipper length and body mass with Adelie and Chinstrap but Gentoo can still be seen to form a clear cluster and have a good degree of separation.
+From the pairplot there seems to be a positive linear relationship between body mass and flipper length as the data points cluster around a straight line that slopes upwards from left to right, showing a consistent relationship between the two variables with all species combined.
+The correlation coefficient is 0.87 indicating a strong positive linear correlation.

-<